timlinux/GeoSight-OS/docs/src/user/guide/index.md

 # User Guide

-This section of the documentation describes a narrative on how to use the platform.
+This section of the documentation describes a narrative for users on how to use the platform.
 The guide is intended to function as narrative / workflow based tutorials for the platform.
 For more in-depth explanations of all functionality, you may prefer to look at our [user manual](../manual/index.md).

 ## What is the Risk Informed Response platform?